-Management has evaluated subsequent events occurring through December 19, 2017, the date the financial statements were available to be issued for events requiring recording or disclosure in the financial statements.
-Management feels no material event occurred that would require disclosure, except for the following paragraph.
+Management has evaluated subsequent events occurring through December 12, 2019, the date the financial statements were available to be issued, for events requiring recording or discussion in the financial statements.
+Management feels no material event occurred that would require disclosure.